bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 NVK: 01:06:17

-Well, actually better because, you know, the HSMs could be hacked, the vault can't.
+Well, actually better because, the HSMs could be hacked, the vault can't.
 But it gets weird, right?
 Because see, the Fireblocks have all the FIPS certifications, right?
 So if you wanna get those at that level, you're going to be spending millions of dollars on just the certification.